 MWn NAIn - NSIn + IVLn + CROn where:

-NAIn is the change in Net Actual Interchange MW for event n calculated by subtracting the MW value at Point A from the MW value at Point B.
+NAIn is the change in Net Actual Interchange MW for event n calculated by subtracting the MW value of NAIn at Point A from its MW value at Point B.

 (Net Actual Interchange out of the Balancing Authority Area is a positive value)

-NSIn is the change in Net Scheduled Interchange MW for event n calculated by subtracting the MW value at Point A from the MW value at Point B.
+NSIn is the change in Net Scheduled Interchange MW for event n calculated by subtracting the MW value of NSIn at Point A from its MW value at Point B.

 (Net Scheduled Interchange out of the Balancing Authority Area is a positive value)

-IVLn is the change in Independent Variable Load MW for event n calculated by subtracting the MW value at Point A from the MW value at Point B and described as follows:
+IVLn is the change in Independent Variable Load MW for event n calculated by subtracting the MW value of IVLn at Point A from its MW value at Point B and described as follows:

 In the case where a Balancing Authority Area includes a widely varying non-conforming load (steel load for example), the Balancing Authority may choose to gather MW load data at the scan rate for the Independent Variable Load and include IVLn in its calculation of MWn in order to more accurately capture the frequency responsive MW change within the Balancing Authority Area.
 A Balancing Authority choosing to include a non-zero value for IVLn for the purpose described above must calculate the variable consistently for every event n.